RapLeaf

-RapLeaf was a US-based marketing data and software company, which was acquired by email data provider TowerData in 2013.
+RapLeaf was a US-based marketing data and software company that was acquired by email data provider TowerData in 2013.

 Company

 RapLeaf was founded in San Francisco by Auren Hoffman and Manish Shah in March 2005.

 In May 2006 the Founders Fund led a seed round of about $1 million, including angel investors such as Peter Thiel and Ron Conway.

 In June 2007 a second round included Founders Fund, Rembrandt Venture Partners and included Conway.

 The company's first product was a meta-reputation system that allows users to create reviews and ratings of consumer transactions, which they then contribute to multiple e-commerce websites.

 On January 26, 2007, Rapleaf released Upscoop, a service that allowed users to search for and manage their contacts by email address across multiple social networking sites.

 In 2011, Rapleaf created a data onboarding division named LiveRamp, which later spun out into an independent company which was acquired by Acxiom in 2014 for $310 million.

 In 2012, Rapleaf began selling segmented data tied to email addresses for marketers to personalize email communications.
 Around September 2012 the company moved its headquarters from San Francisco to Chicago, and Phil Davis became chief executive, replacing Hoffman.

 Rapleaf was acquired by TowerData in 2013.